Advanced Academics Program

 To have your student screened for Level II services, complete the AAP School-Based Referral Form available at https://www.fcps.edu/sites/default/files/media/forms/AAPSchoolBasedServicesReferralForm_0.pdf.

 - Part-Time Advanced Academic Programs, Grades 3-6 (Level III)

 Level III services are available for students in Grades 3-6 who are eligible for part-time direct services from the AART.
 Students are identified by a screening committee at the local school.
 The AART uses materials from the AAP Curriculum Framework for Levels II-IV in the four core subject areas through either a weekly pull-out class or weekly co-teaching model with the classroom teacher.
 Screening for this level of service is ongoing throughout the school year.
 Multiple criteria are used to screen for this level of service and decisions are made at the local school level.

 To have your student screened for Level III services, complete the AAP School-Based Referral Form available at https://www.fcps.edu/sites/default/files/media/forms/AAPSchoolBasedServicesReferralForm_0.pdf

 - Full-Time Advanced Academic Programs, Grades 3-8 (Level IV)

-In the spring, the Naglieri Nonverbal Ability Test (NNAT) is administered to all FCPS first grade students.
-In the fall, the CogAT- Custom Form is administered to all FCPS second grade students.
-During the fall testing cycle, the NNAT and/or Cognitive Abilities Test (CogAT) may be administered to students in grades 3-6 who do not have an ability test score.
-A second-grade screening pool is established using the test results from first and second-grade testing.
-Students in the second-grade pool are automatically screened for full-time AAP Level IV placement.
-Parents or guardians may exercise a one-time retest option during the fall testing cycle.
+In the fall, the Naglieri Nonverbal Ability Test (NNAT) is administered to all FCPS first grade students and the CogAT- Custom Form is administered to all FCPS second grade students.
+During the fall testing cycle, the NNAT and/or Cognitive Abilities Test (CogAT) may be administered to students in Grades 3-6 who do not have an ability test score.